visit-dav/visit/src/doc/dev_manual/DebuggingTips.rst

 VisIt_ has various options for attaching debuggers on Linux machines, including ``gdb``, ``totalview``, and ``valgrind`` to name a few.
 The full list is available in the :ref:`Startup options<StartupOptions>` section under ``Debugging options``.

-Typically, when starting up VisIt_ and attaching a debugger, the launcher logic starts the debugger and loads the VisIt_ component executable and sets the command-line arguments but does not actually start the executable.
+Typically, when starting up VisIt_ and attaching a debugger, the launcher logic starts the debugger and loads the VisIt_ component executable and sets the command line arguments but does not actually start the executable.
 Instead, it opens with the debugger's interactive prompt where the user must enter ``run`` to actually start the component.
 This allows the user to set breakpoints even before starting the component.